OpenNebula/docs/source/deployment/open_cloud_host_setup/fc_driver.rst

 The kernel image must be uploaded to a :ref:`Kernels & Files Datastore <file_ds>` with type kernel.
 Once the kernel is available it can be reference by using the attribute ``KERNEL_DS`` inside ``OS`` section at microVM template.

-Kernel images can be achieved by building the desired kernel version, with the configuration attribute required for the use case, in order to improve performance kernel should be build with the minimal options needed.
+Kernel images can built the desired kernel version, with the configuration attribute required for the use case, in order to improve performance kernel should be build with the minimal options needed.
 Firecracker project provide their suggested configuration files in their `official repository <https://github.com/firecracker-microvm/firecracker/tree/master/resources>`__

 .. _fc_network: